Incident Response

 Event Log

-The event logs usually keep a record of services from various sources and then stores them in a single place.
-Events logs can be of Security, System and Application event.
-As an incident responder, you should look for multiple sources of log information and should not forget to look at the older log files which may be present in backup systems or volume shadow copies.
+The event logs typically record services from various sources and subsequently store them in a single location.
+These logs may include Security, System, and Application events.
+Therefore, as an incident responder, you should look for multiple sources of log information and also remember to examine older log files, which might be available in backup systems or volume shadow copies.

-When the Event logs are assessed, the Event ID have various field details with them;
+Moreover, when you assess the Event Logs, you will find that the Event IDs include various field details with them;

 Account Management Events

-The Account Management is extremely important and these events can be used to track the maintenance of users, group, and computer objects in Local users and groups, Active Directory.
+The Account Management feature plays an extremely important role, and you can use these events to track the maintenance of user, group, and computer objects in Local Users and Groups, as well as in Active Directory.

-Account Management events can be used to track a new user account, any password resets, or any new members being added to groups or being deleted from the group.
+Additionally, you can use Account Management events to track the creation of a new user account, any password resets, or any new members added to groups or removed from them.

-The account management events can be categorised into different types:
+Furthermore, you can categorize account management events into different types.

 Events in Windows 10 system